OpenTwinCities/opentwincities.github.com/_posts/2014-07-09-hack-for-mn-2014-projects.md

 Python and Beautiful Soup.

 Going forward, the team will present its first analysis of a technology group at the July Twin Cities PyMNTos meetup.
-The team also plans to analyize other Twin Cities technology groups, and to apply text analysis to understand how men and women describe themselves in Twin Cities technology groups.
+The team also plans to analyze other Twin Cities technology groups, and to apply text analysis to understand how men and women describe themselves in Twin Cities technology groups.